 Should a tie between the candidates receiving the most affirmative votes occur, the affected applicants will be voted on again.
-If a tie still remains, and the affected applicants each have received at least four affirmative votes, the Mayor would ask the city attorney to draw the name of the person to be appointed.
+If a tie still remains, and the affected applicants each have received at least four affirmative votes, the Mayor will ask the City Attorney to draw the name of the person to be appointed.